jiakuan/grpc-sample/README.md

 You may need to downgrade your Gradle to 2.10.

 After build, the proto Java classes will be generated under `src/generated` folder.

+## Sponsor

+If you would like to contribute this project, please feel free to fork and create pull requests, or contact us at: support (at) wisepersist dot com

+This project is sponsored by: [TaskTips](https://task.tips).